polkadot-fellows/JIPs/JIP-3.md

     Option<Connection Side> (Terminator of the connection, may be omitted in case of eg a timeout) Reason

+### 28: Peer misbehaved

+Emitted when a peer misbehaves.
+Misbehaviour is any behaviour which is objectively not compliant with the network protocol or the GP.
+This includes for example sending a malformed message or an invalid signature.
+This does _not_ include, for example, timing out (timeouts are subjective) or prematurely closing a stream (this is permitted by the network protocol).

+    Peer ID
+    Reason

 ## Block authoring/importing events

 These events concern the block authoring and importing pipelines.
 Note that some events are common